Daryl Denham: Back to Hallam

-On Saturday 18 June 2005, Denham returned to Hallam FM in South Yorkshire, taking over a Saturday Morning show from 10 am to 2 pm.
-In January 2006, he took over the Weekday Mid-Morning show for the station from 9 am to 1 pm, where he remained until early 2007.
+On 18 June 2005, Denham returned to Hallam FM in South Yorkshire, taking over a Saturday morning show from 10 am to 2 pm.
+In January 2006, he took over the weekday mid-morning show for the station from 9 am to 1 pm, where he remained until early 2007.

 Real Radio Yorkshire

 Denham joined Real Radio Yorkshire on 5 March 2007, taking over the weekday evening show from 7 pm to 10 pm.
 He presented their Breakfast show with Gayle Lofthouse before taking over the Real Drive Home from 4 pm to 8 – pm with Dixie replacing him on the Real breakfast show.
 A further move in the schedules saw Denham move to mid-mornings (9 am 1 pm) in 2011, with Pete Egerton moving to drive.

-On 2 November 2012 he presented his final mid-morning show for Real Radio.
+On 2 November 2012, he presented his final mid-morning show for Real Radio.

 Smooth Radio

 Daryl was heard on Smooth Radio through the night in December 2012.
 He was also the main cover for Simon Bates on the Smooth Radio Breakfast during the Christmas 2012 period.
-Following a major overhaul of the station's schedule in January 2013 Denham became Smooth's weekend breakfast presenter, succeeding Pat Sharp.
+Following a major overhaul of the station's schedule in January 2013, Denham became Smooth's weekend breakfast presenter, succeeding Pat Sharp.

 In January 2014, it was announced Denham had left Smooth Radio with immediate effect.

 BBC Radio Kent

-In 2015 Daryl joined BBC Radio Kent.
-The station had overhauled its format, with a punchier style and is marketed as "radio you can't help but interact with".
-Daryl now regularly presents a late-night phone-in and comedy show "Call Daryl", on Friday nights from 10 pm to 1 am, as well as covering for other presenters.
+In 2015, Denham joined BBC Radio Kent.
+The station had overhauled its format, with a punchier style and marketed as "radio you can't help but interact with".
+Denham now regularly presents a late-night phone-in and comedy show, Call Daryl, on Friday nights from 10 pm to 1 am, as well as covering for other presenters.